Handling Complex Property Division Determinations in Arizona

 Arizona is a community property state, and the law presumes that all property and debt accumulated during a marriage is community property.
 On the other hand, property or debts each spouse had prior to the marriage is presumed to be separate property.
 However, there are exceptions.

 For example, depending on how the property was obtained during the marriage can create separate property while, on the other hand, separate property treated inappropriately during the marriage can be subject to community division.
 Additionally, some property can be a combination of community and separate property, such as retirement accounts.
 The law categorizes debts as community or separate, as well.

-Determining whether property and debts should be divided or not is a complicated matter, and our divorce lawyers can ensure your property is categorized correctly.
+Determining whether property and debts should be divided or not is a complicated matter, and our Scottsdale divorce attorneys can ensure your property is categorized correctly.

 With the help of a skilled attorney, you can calculate the total value of your community property and debts.
 We use appraisals, financial experts, and other resources when needed to determine the accurate value of assets and property.
 If you and your spouse cannot agree on the value, the court may have to do so for you.